kawaiier/celsiheit/README.md

 # Celsiheit

-AA simple visual representation of how C to F conversion works
+A simple visual representation of how C to F conversion works